S73FF3N/iwedb/docs/source/tbf/index.rst

 **Target date first provision**: Planned date first provision / first date of the report **Responsible**: Responsible employee from DWT

-Reports fundamental consist of one or more dates per linked turbine.
+Reports fundamental consisting of one or more dates per linked turbine.
 In the list view of a report under the filters all dates per state (Overdue / Commisioned / Registred / Done / Report recieved / account recieved) are listed, bevore at the end of the site a table for the report exist.

 The filters "Type","Windfarm" and "Responsible" just affect to the superordinate report and just indirect to the dates.